 I’d like to invite you into our home for a spell to see…

 What It Means to Be a Secular Homeschooler!

-To my family secular homeschooling means we teach religious instruction from a bystander’s point of view.
+To my family secular homeschooling means we teach ALL instruction, including world religions, from a bystander’s point of view.
 Teaching world religions is a very big part of our plan, our children become better world citizens when they are able to understand other people’s beliefs.
 We don’t teach them that one religion is better than another or that only one religion is true.

 As a secular homeschooling family we actively seek out curriculum choices that do not promote religion.
 They can be a little tricky to find though, and much of it is very expensive because secular curriculum companies tend to be smaller and printing is EXPENSIVE!
 While the secular market is growing quickly, most of us find that we have to cobble together our own curriculum.
 In our case most of what we use is online!
 We make heavy use of Netflix, The Great Courses, CTC Math, YouTube, as well as actual online curriculum suppliers.
 One of our favorite tools is the Kindle Fire (a full tablet starting at only $39!!), with our Amazon Prime account (get a FREE 30 day trial here) we can stream educational movies, listen to music (included with Prime or get a FREE 30 day trial of Amazon Music here), play educational apps, and read so many books for free (get a FREE 30 day trial of Kindle Unlimited here)!
 We can even borrow library books with our Kindle Fires!

 Being A Secular Homeschooling Family Means…

 To us homeschooling is a cooperative venture, meaning we like to meet friends and share resources.
 We greatly prefer to join secular or inclusive support groups, both local and national.
 This one can get a little tricky and is largely dependent on where you live.
 When we couldn’t find the support we needed, we created it!